 Alternatively, check out the hikes within the multiple dog-friendly national parks and other parks in the state.
 Either search for “Dog-walking” on the Find a Park page, or check out these recommendations for parks around Metropolitan Adelaide.

 These are just some of the dog-friendly walks in South Australia you could head out on:

 - Pick from the many trails that criss-cross dog-friendly Belair National Park, just outside of Adelaide

 - Walk along the boardwalks of the Onkaparinga River Recreation Park, south of Adelaide

 - Hike to the summit of Mt Barker with your pup

 - Follow the walking paths in the dog-friendly Paringa Paddock section of the Murray River National Park just outside of Renmark

-- Circle around Mt Gambier’s Blue Lake with your dog by your side
+- Circle around the Blue Lake in Mt Gambier with your dog by your side

 - Head out on the Oyster Walk around pretty Coffin Bay on the Eyre Peninsula

 The majority of these walking paths require your dog to be on a leash – keep them leashed unless otherwise signposted.